 Finally, the City cannot adequately represent Proposed Intervenors because Proposed Intervenors will provide "necessary elements to the proceeding that other parties would neglect."
 Arakaki, 324 F.3d at 1086.
 This factor also weighs heavily in favor of permitting intervention in this case.
-Proposed Intervenors will bring the voices of community members, those who are most directly impacted from the harms of fugitive coal and petcoke dust, something that would be missing from this litigation without their participation.
-Proposed Intervenors met with and worked alongside community members in Richmond to encourage the City to protect them from the harms of coal and petcoke dust and to support the Ordinance, and consequently have deep familiarity with the concerns where Proposed Intervenors raise no new claims, this requirement is met.
-See id. at 844.
+Proposed Intervenors will bring the voices of community members, those who are most directly impacted from the harms of fugitive coal and petcoke dust, which will be missing from this litigation without their participation.
+Proposed Intervenors met with and worked alongside community members in Richmond to encourage the City to protect them from the harms of coal and petcoke dust and to support the Ordinance, and consequently have deep familiarity with the concerns of those community members.

-Permissive intervention also requires independent grounds for jurisdiction.
-Freedom from Religion Found., Inc. v.
-Geithner, 644 F.3d 836, 843 (9th Cir.
-2011).
-In a federal question case like this one of those community members.
 Berbeco Decl. ¶¶ 5-6, 8; Choksi-Chugh Decl. ¶¶ 13, 15.
 Without Proposed Intervenors' participation in this litigation, the Court will only hear from coal and petcoke industry interests and municipal interests.
 Proposed Intervenors' participation is necessary to ensure that the interests of those who live and work in Richmond and are most impacted by the Ordinance are adequately represented.

-All of the reasons discussed constitute a compelling showing that the City may not adequately represent Proposed Intervenors' interests, and Proposed Intervenors have overcome any presumption to the contrary.
+All of the reasons just discussed constitute a compelling showing that the City may not adequately represent Proposed Intervenors' interests, and Proposed Intervenors have overcome any presumption to the contrary.
 Accordingly, each of the four requirements under Rule 24(a)(2) is satisfied and the Court should grant Proposed Intervenors intervention as of right.